 Once the book canvas was all prepared it was time to add my image to the front.

 I used a deer print from PrintAvenue.
-I love the geometric print, and the grey, black, and white colouring.
+The geometric print, and the grey, black, and white colouring are really striking.
 I used a website to transform the image into poster size.
 Once I had the image printed large enough, I taped the image together, and then cut up the image to match the book sizes.

 I originally planned to use a fabric photo transfer paper to add the image to the books.
 I printed the poster size image (the size of my book canvas) but I had trouble with the iron-on transfers.
 They’re designed for fabric, not paper, and I had trouble lining them up, and getting the image transferred well.
 It didn’t really work out as well as I’d planned.
 So I needed a plan B.